cloudflare/workers-sdk/packages/wrangler/telemetry.md

 ## Why are we collecting telemetry data?

 Telemetry in Wrangler allows us to better identify bugs and gain visibility on usage of features across all users.
 It also helps us to make data-informed decisions like adding, improving or removing features.
 We monitor and analyze this data to ensure Wrangler’s consistent growth, stability, usability and developer experience.
-For instance, if certain errors are hit more frequently, those bug fixes will be prioritized in future releases
+For instance, if certain errors are hit more frequently, those bug fixes will be prioritized in future releases.

 ## What telemetry data is Cloudflare collecting?